openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

 Interactive mode provides a user-friendly command-line interface that will guide you through the process with text prompts.

-1. To launch the Deployment Manager in the interactive mode, open a new terminal window, go to the Deployment Manager tool directory and run the tool script without parameters:
+1. To launch the Deployment Manager in interactive mode, open a new terminal window, go to the Deployment Manager tool directory and run the tool script without parameters:

 @sphinxdirective